Two-Screen/noface/README.md

 PhantomJS is also set to exit the process and emit an `error` event in Node.js.

-The return value is a `Poltergeist` instance.
+The return value is a `NoFace` instance.

 ##### Events